Mark Zuckerberg Sells 77,300 Shares of Facebook, Inc. (NASDAQ:FB) Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of the business’s stock in a transaction dated Wednesday, August 4th.
-The shares were sold at an average price of $356.53, for a total value of $27,559,769.00.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of the firm’s stock in a transaction dated Monday, August 9th.
+The stock was sold at an average price of $362.39, for a total transaction of $28,012,747.00.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.

 Mark Zuckerberg also recently made the following trade(s):